By Les Mottosky

 This is the shift we’re living through.

 Weird people notice patterns others miss.
 They tolerate ambiguity longer.
 They ask better questions because they’re not trying to sound smart, they’re trying to understand.
-This made them inconvenient in stable times but indispensable in 2026.
+What made them inconvenient in stable times makes them crucial in 2026.

 You already know what makes you weird.
 You’ve probably spent years managing it, hiding it, or apologizing for it.
 You were told to be “more realistic,” “tone it down,” or “stay in your lane.”